-For our analysis of coherence, we focus on the IPUMS-International educational attainment variable, "EDATTAN," the most widely-used variable in the database.
-Most census microdata with information on this measure indicate four levels or stages, following the ISCED scheme: (1) whether the respondent completed no level of schooling at all, or completed some level: (2) primary, (3) secondary or (4) tertiary or higher schooling.
+For our analysis of coherence, we focus on the IPUMS-International educational attainment variable, "EDATTAN," which also happens to be the single most widely-used variable in the database.
+Most census microdata with information on educational attainment indicate four levels or stages, following the ISCED scheme: (1) whether the respondent completed no level of schooling at all, (2) completed primary, (3) secondary or (4) tertiary or higher schooling.
 Thus, the first digit of the IPUMS-International composite code consists of four categories (1-4), plus codes for missing data (9) and "not in universe" (0-for children too young to attend school or for others to whom the question was not addressed).